 Why We Love This Recipe

-- Super Versatile: Customize with different toppings and fillings for endless variety.
-Try filling them with homemade cannoli cream or dusting with cinnamon sugar, just like in my Churros Recipe!
+- Versatile: Customize zeppole with different toppings and fillings for endless variety.
+Try dusting with cinnamon sugar, just like we did in our Churro French Toast Sticks Recipe!

 - Ricotta cheese: Adds richness and moisture to the dough.